sst/guide/_chapters/add-app-favicons.md

 date: 2017-01-07 00:00:00
 lang: en
 ref: add-app-favicons
 description: To generate app icons and favicons for our React.js app we will use the Realfavicongenerator.net service.
-This will replace the default favicon that Create React App comes with.
+This will replace the default favicon that the Vite React template comes with.
 comments_id: add-app-favicons/155
 ---

-Create React App generates a simple favicon for our app and places it in `public/favicon.ico` of our app.
+Vite generates a simple favicon for our app and places it in `public/vite.svg` of our app.
 However, getting the favicon to work on all browsers and mobile platforms requires a little more work.
 There are quite a few different requirements and dimensions.
 And this gives us a good opportunity to learn how to include files in the `public/` directory of our app.

 For our example, we are going to start with a simple image and generate the various versions from it.